Riser01/EcomLangGraphMCP/README.md

-# 🍕 GreatBuy Customer Support Agent
+# 🛒 GreatBuy Customer Support Agent
 <p align="center">
   <img src="assets/GreatBuy_icon.png" alt="GreatBuy Logo" width="100" height="100">
 </p>

-**GreatBuy** is a modern food delivery platform that connects customers with their favorite local restaurants, offering fast and reliable delivery services across multiple cities.
-Think of it as a comprehensive food ordering ecosystem that brings delicious meals from diverse cuisines right to your doorstep with just a few clicks.
+**GreatBuy** is a modern online marketplace that connects customers with their favorite sellers, offering fast and reliable shipping services across multiple cities.
+Think of it as a comprehensive e-commerce ecosystem that brings a vast selection of products from diverse categories right to your doorstep with just a few clicks.

 A production-ready customer support chatbot built with **Streamlit**, **LangGraph**, and **dual LLM support** (OpenAI/Google Gemini), featuring MCP (Model Context Protocol) tool integration for order management and knowledge base search.
 ## 🖥️ Live Demo Interface

 ![GreatBuy Chat Interface Demo](assets/UIimage.png)